LuisMongeB/flaskml/README.md

 ## Project Description

 FlaskML is a web application that leverages the Flask framework and the Deep Dream algorithm to provide an interactive and user-friendly experience for exploring the concept of neural network-based image generation.
-The application allows users to upload their own images and generate dream-like versions of them using the Deep Dream algorithm.
+The application allows users to upload their own images and generate dream-like versions of them using the Deep Dream algorithm. :art: :milky_way:
 It also provides a brief explanation of the concepts behind Deep Dream, including the concept of activation maximization through Gradient Ascent.

 Deep Dream is a computer vision algorithm that generates highly abstract and dream-like images by amplifying the activations of the neurons in a deep convolutional neural network trained on image classification tasks.
 For a more detailed explanation visit the original Deep Dream <a href="https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html">blogpost</a>.